No Products in the Cart

 Getting a tested and certified cable is key to an installations success.
 This ensures that your cable has gone under all the important testing methods to deem it suitable for its type of install.
 For the case of outdoor cable you want to make sure that the CMX jacket has passed certain tests to ensure that it is a CMX jacket.
 One of the industry leading flame tests is done by Underwriters Laboratory (UL).
 The specific test is called UL 2556.
 The scope of this test covers testing methods, formulas and calculations to meet wire and cable standards.
 UL is the industry leader and trusted source for testing outdoor rated cables.
 We ensure all our CMX cables are UL listed to provide consumers reliable and performance tested products.

-Outdoor rated cable (CMX) is a perfect solutions for installations that want to go outdoors.
+Outdoor rated cable (CMX) is a perfect solutions for installations that want to go in to outdoor spaces.
 They are waterproof, UV resistant and can even be directly buried.
-When directly burying cable we do recommend that you include conduit for added protection.
+When directly burying cable we do recommend that you include conduit for added protection and easier changes down the line.
 Whether you're upgrading your network to gigabit or beyond look to CMX cables when the cables runs are looking for some fresh air.